liuboyuniris-ai/Shopper-Hiring-Problem/README.md

 ## Slides and Appendix

-Please refer to the attached [slides](https://github.com/dummytreego07052023/AB_TEST/blob/main/ds_instacart_ppt_solution_6_pages.pdf) for a summary of the findings and recommendations.
-The appendix contains additional content, including code snippets and workbooks used for the analysis.
+Please refer to the attached slides for a summary of the findings and recommendations.